John Grant (musician): Solo career (2010–present)

 In October 2014, accompanied by the BBC Philharmonic Orchestra, Grant performed tracks from his first two albums for a concert on BBC Radio 6 Music arranged by Fiona Brice.
 This was released as an album called John Grant and the BBC Philharmonic Orchestra: Live in Concert.
 Grant concluded 2014 with rave reviews following his UK concert hall tour with the Royal Northern Sinfonia.
 Clash magazine wrote that the concert "could honestly be one of the greatest gigs of all time at London's Royal Festival Hall".
-That night, he duetted with Alison Goldfrapp on the Nancy Sinatra and Lee Hazlewood song "Some Velvet Morning" at the Royal Albert Hall.
+That night, he duetted with English singer Alison Goldfrapp on the Nancy Sinatra and Lee Hazlewood song "Some Velvet Morning" at the Royal Albert Hall.

 In 2015, Grant released his third solo album Grey Tickles, Black Pressure.
 Recorded in Dallas and produced by John Congleton, it featured guest vocalists Tracey Thorn and Amanda Palmer and drummer Budgie.
 The album was acclaimed by NME, The Guardian, and Mojo.
 Before embarking on a worldwide tour, Grant appeared on British talk show Later... with Jools Holland in early October.
 Accompanied on stage by a band including several backing singers and guest drummer Budgie, he delivered a show at the Hammersmith Apollo in London, receiving a five-star review in the national press.
 In July, he played at the Glastonbury and Latitude festivals before embarking on a world tour.
 The following year, he toured across much of the U.S. and Europe.
 In October of that year, he made a third appearance on the BBC Two show Later... with Jools Holland.

 Grant co-wrote and recorded the track "I Don't Want To Hurt You" with Robbie Williams, featured on Williams' 2016 album The Heavy Entertainment Show.
 In 2016, he performed a solo show at the Royal Albert Hall, which was met with rave reviews.
 He was joined on stage by Richard Hawley who performed "Disappointing" from Grey Tickles, Black Pressure.
 Also guesting were Cate Le Bon, who duetted on "Torn Between Two Lovers" (a song made famous by Mary MacGregor) and Kylie Minogue in a performance of "Glacier".
 Minogue invited Grant back to the Royal Albert Hall to duet with her on "Confide In Me" for A Kylie Christmas in December that year.
 Two songs from 2013, "Black Belt" and "Pale Green Ghosts", appeared on the HBO series Looking.
 On December 3, Grant was the subject of BBC Radio 4's Reimagining the City, where he took listeners around his new home city of Reykjavík.